“You can be what you can see.”

 As a part of the Logos Institute, we will be particularly interested in bringing the disciplines of philosophy, theology, and biblical studies into conversation.
 By equipping women at this level, more qualified women will be ready and able to enter the academy and the church.

-This organisation is led by Executive Director Christa McKirland, who oversees the global operations of Logia, and Directors Joanna Leidenhag and Hannah Craven, who oversee the operations of Logia at the University of St Andrews, our flagship institution.
+This organisation is led by Executive Director Christa McKirland, who oversees the global operations of Logia, and Co-Directors Melissa Barciela Mandala and Tessa Hayashida who oversee the operations of Logia at the University of St Andrews, our flagship institution.

 Logia’s aims to highlight women’s excellence and to develop women’s excellence: